 Manuscripts should be submitted in Word.

 Please use no more than three levels of displayed headings.
+Subheadings are not recommended for Original articles or case reports.
 For Review Articles, number headings as in APA format.
 It makes it easy to distinguish between the main heading and sub-headings.

 Abbreviations should be defined at first mention and used consistently thereafter.
 A list of abbreviations must be provided at the end of the manuscript (not required for Letter to Editor).